-CPI supports the education of the Sakai people, an indigenous tribe in Riau.
-We provide books, teacher incentives and educational grants through our Beasiswa Anak Asuh Sakai (Sakai Foster Children Scholarship) program.
-Darmasiswa Chevron Riau is a scholarship program that helps talented students get access to higher education.
-Since 2001, the program has helped more than 1,000 students.
+Chevron supports the education of the Sakai people, an indigenous tribe in Riau province.
+We provide books, teacher incentives and educational grants through our Sakai Foster Children Scholarship program.
+Darmasiswa Chevron Riau is a scholarship program that helps talented students access higher education.
+Since 2001, the program has helped nearly 1,100 students.

-Chevron built and sponsors two polytechnic schools.
+Chevron built and sponsored two polytechnic schools.
 Riau Caltex Polytechnic, the province’s first polytechnic university, built in 2001, offers a curriculum designed to contribute to the province’s economic growth.
 Politeknik Aceh, in Banda Aceh, was built with our partners in the long-term recovery effort following the 2004 tsunami.
-Nearly 3,000 students have graduated from these two schools.
+More than 3,300 students have graduated from these two schools.

 Chevron provided $5 million to the Global Fund to Fight AIDS, Tuberculosis and Malaria for HIV/AIDS programs in Indonesia.
-We also helped establish I Wanna Live, an HIV/AIDS awareness campaign for middle and high schools in West Java.
+We also helped establish I Wanna Live, an HIV/AIDS awareness campaign for middle and high schools in West Java province.
 It has reached more than 25,000 students.

-Chevron worked with local governments and organizations to help midwives and volunteers in 10 villages in Riau and East Kalimantan prepare women for childbirth and newborn complications through the Desa Siaga (Alert Village) initiative.
+Chevron worked with local governments and organizations to help midwives and volunteers in 10 villages in Riau and East Kalimantan provinces prepare women for childbirth and newborn complications through the Desa Siaga (Alert Village) initiative.
 And in 2015, we provided medical equipment and supplies to 15 health care centers and offered training in maternal and newborn health services.
 This program benefited more than 2,500 women and children every month and helps meet Indonesia’s Sustainable Development Goals.

 small business and micro enterprise development

-Our Local Business Development program helps small companies and cooperatives in Riau, East Kalimantan and West Java become more professional and competitive.
-Since 2001, we have created more than 50,000 jobs and awarded nearly 7,500 contracts to local companies, and procured more than $120 million in goods and services from LBD partners.
+Our Local Business Development (LBD) program helps small companies and cooperatives in Riau, East Kalimantan and West Java provinces become more professional and competitive.
+Since 2001, we have created more than 52,000 jobs, awarded approximately 7,800 contracts to local companies, and procured more than $120 million in goods and services from LBD partners.

 disaster relief and rehabilitation

 Following the 2004 tsunami, through the Chevron Aceh Recovery Initiative we contributed approximately $15 million for immediate relief and long-term rehabilitation.
-Chevron supported the Business Startup Establishment project, which successfully created 6,000 jobs.
+Chevron also supported the Business Startup Establishment project, which successfully created 6,000 jobs

 record of achievement